hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/api-tokens.html.md

 ---
-layout: enterprise2
+layout: "cloud"
-page_title: "API Tokens - Terraform Enterprise"
+page_title: "API Tokens - Terraform Cloud"
-sidebar_current: "docs-enterprise2-users-teams-organizations-api-tokens"
+sidebar_current: "docs-cloud-users-teams-organizations-api-tokens"
 ---

 # API Tokens

-Terraform Enterprise (TFE) supports three distinct types of API tokens with varying levels of access: user, team, and organization.
+Terraform Cloud supports three distinct types of API tokens with varying levels of access: user, team, and organization.
 There are differences in access levels and generation workflows for each of these token types, which are outlined below.

 Like with [user tokens](./users.html#api-tokens), team and organization API tokens are displayed only once when they are created, and are obfuscated thereafter.
 If the token is lost, it must be regenerated.
 When a token is regenerated, the previous token immediately becomes invalid.

 ~> **Important:** Unlike user tokens, team and organization tokens cannot authenticate with Terraform's `atlas` backend.
-This means they can't be used to run Terraform locally against state stored in TFE, access `terraform_remote_state` data sources during a run, or [migrate local state into TFE](../migrate/index.html).
+This means they can't be used to run Terraform locally against state stored in Terraform Cloud, access `terraform_remote_state` data sources during a run, or [migrate local state into Terraform Cloud](../migrate/index.html).
 If you need to use the `atlas` backend for any reason, use a [user token][./users.html#api-tokens].

 ## User API Tokens